-- Integrating climate change considerations in investments, where relevant.
-This shapes the opportunities we look for, our investment decision-making processes, and how we manage assets we own. - Engaging with portfolio companies to manage their emissions and align to net zero by 2050. - Evolving our expertise and growing our investments in climate solutions.
+- Integrating climate change risk and opportunity considerations in investments, where relevant.
+This shapes the opportunities we look for, our investment decision-making processes, and how we manage assets we own. - Engaging with portfolio companies to manage their emissions and align to net zero by 2050. - Evolving our expertise and growing our capacity to invest in climate solutions.